Kurt Travis: 2017–present: Push Over

 A post-hardcore musical group, consisting of Kurt Travis and The Fall of Troy vocalist and guitarist Thomas Erak, named Push Over, was revealed on January 29, 2017.
-Travis announced that the duo were composing new material for an upcoming release in 2017.
+Travis announced that the duo was composing new material for an upcoming release in 2017.
 A demo EP was released on February 5, 2017.

 Erak joined Travis' post-hardcore band Royal Coda as a touring guitarist and backing vocalist in August 2018, however dropped off halfway through the tour.
 It was speculated the duo was on hiatus as Erak was focusing on his solo career and Travis was focusing on his respective musical endeavors, but it was confirmed in February 2019 that the group will release new material.
 In January 2020, the group released the single "1NE", from their upcoming debut studio album.

 2018–present: Royal Coda

 On January 28, 2018, Blue Swan Records confirmed that American music trio Royal Coda signed to its label.
 The band consists of A Lot Like Birds drummer Joe Arrington and Stolas and Sianvar guitarist Sergio Medina, along with Kurt Travis as vocalist.
 The group revealed that they finished recording their debut studio album on January 29, with a tentative release date in the spring 2018.

 Royal Coda released their debut song, "Anything to Save", as the lead single off their upcoming debut studio album, on February 16, 2018.
 They released their self-titled debut studio album on April 27, 2018.

 The band toured as support on Tilian's headlining solo U.S. tour in August and September 2018.
-The band's first headlining tour is set to take place from March 14 to March 30, 2019 in the United States, with support from Body Thief.
-The band released their second studio album, Compassion, in November 2019.
+The band's first headlining tour is set to take place from March 14 to March 30, 2019, in the United States, with support from Body Thief.

 A third LP, To Only A Few At First, was released in 2022.
 Royal Coda supported Travis' former band Dance Gavin Dance on their 2022 "An Evening With Friends" tour.
 The tour also saw Travis perform as a part of Dance Gavin Dance again for the first time in years, sharing clean vocal duties with Andrew Wells in the wake of Tilian Pearson's departure from the band.